Goodbye to Love

 "Goodbye to Love" is a song composed by Richard Carpenter and John Bettis.
 It was released by the Carpenters in 1972.
-On the Close to You: Remembering The Carpenters documentary, Tony Peluso stated that this was one of the first power ballads, if not the first, to have a fuzz guitar solo.
+On the Close to You: Remembering The Carpenters documentary, guest guitarist Tony Peluso stated that this was one of the first power ballads, if not the first, to have a fuzz guitar solo.
 "Goodbye to Love" was the first Carpenters hit written by Richard Carpenter and John Bettis.

 Background

 While visiting London, Richard Carpenter watched a 1940 Bing Crosby film on The Late Movie called Rhythm on the River.
-Carpenter noticed that the characters kept referring to the struggling songwriter's greatest composition, "Goodbye to Love".
-Carpenter said, "You never hear it in the movie, they just keep referring to it", and he immediately envisioned the tune and lyrics, starting with:
+The Carpenters noticed that the characters kept referring to the struggling songwriter's greatest composition, "Goodbye to Love".
+Carpenter said, "You never hear it in the movie, they just keep referring to it", and he thought it was a good title for a song.
+He immediately envisioned the tune and lyrics, starting with: